This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 Seri Resort Gili Meno is a more affordable option located northeast on the island.
 With bright and cleans rooms, a huge pool and incredible views, this place offers good value for money.
 You can stay in a straw hut with a shared bathroom for 450k or in a suite with a garden view for 900k a night.
 Remember to check online to get some great discounts, especially during low season.

-You should definitely book your accommodation in advance as the little island fills up quickly, especially in the high season.
+You should definitely book your accommodation in advance as the little island fills up quickly, especially during high season.

 Where to eat